Manish123Sharma/Matrimonial/README.md

 ---

-## State Management & API Handling
+## 🧩 State Management (BLoC)

-- **State Management:** The app uses GetX for state management.
-Controllers are responsible for managing the state of different screens (e.g., `AuthController` for authentication, `SearchController` for search results).
-- **Reactive UI Updates:** UI components are updated reactively using `Obx` widgets, listening to changes in controller variables.
+The app follows the BLoC (Business Logic Component) pattern for predictable and maintainable state management.

+- **Implementation Highlights**
+- **Events & States:** Each BLoC defines clear Event and State classes for handling user actions and system updates.
-- **API Handling:**
+- **Blocs:**
+  - AuthBloc handles authentication, login, logout, and cookie persistence.
+  - SearchBloc manages search queries, loading states, and API responses.
+- **UI Integration:** The app uses BlocBuilder and BlocListener to reactively rebuild UI components based on state changes.
+- **Navigation:** Replaces GetX navigation with Flutter’s native Navigator and MaterialPageRoute.
+- **Error & Loading Handling:** Loading states are handled with CircularProgressIndicator, and errors are displayed with SnackBar.

+---

+## 🔗 API Handling

-  - **HTTP Requests:** Dio is used for making HTTP requests.
+- **HTTP Requests:** Managed using Dio for reliable and structured API calls.
-  - **Session Management:** Cookies are managed using `dio_cookie_manager` for persistent sessions.
+- **Session Management:** Cookies stored using dio_cookie_manager for persistent sessions.
-  - **Response Handling:** API responses are parsed and stored in models.
+- **Response Handling:** API responses parsed and displayed via the respective BLoCs.
-  - **Error Handling:** Toast messages are shown for failed requests or invalid inputs.
+- **Error Handling:** Toast or Snackbar messages show for any network or validation issues.

+---

+## 💾 Local Persistence

-- **Local Persistence:** Session cookies are saved locally to prevent the user from having to log in repeatedly.
+Session cookies and preferences are saved locally using:

+- SharedPreferences
+- CookieJar

+This ensures users remain logged in unless explicitly logged out.

 ---